ehubbell/gitty/README.md

 ## Overview
-A simple git tarball CLI for Github repositories and subdirectories.
+A simple CLI that will fetch, store, and clone Github repositories and subdirectories.

 ## Prerequisites